patronus-ai/patronus-py/docs/experiments/evaluators.md

 ### Complete Example

-Here's a comprehensive example showing weighted evaluators of different types:
+Here's a comprehensive example demonstrating weighted evaluators of all three types, based on the patterns shown in the experiment framework:

 ```python
 from patronus.experiments import FuncEvaluatorAdapter, run_experiment